ansible/ansible/docs/docsite/rst/community/contributor_path.rst

 Teach others
 ============

-Share your experience with other contributors through `improving documentation <ommunity_documentation_contributions>`, answering question from other contributors and users  on `Matrix/Libera.Chat IRC <communicate>`, giving advice in issues and pull requests, and discussing the `Community Topics <https://github.com/ansible-community/community-topics/issues>`_.
+Share your experience with other contributors through `improving documentation <community_documentation_contributions>`, answering question from other contributors and users  on `Matrix/Libera.Chat IRC <communicate>`, giving advice in issues and pull requests, and discussing the `Community Topics <https://github.com/ansible-community/community-topics/issues>`_.

 Become a collection maintainer
 ===============================